 Find Longtail Variations

 Once you have decided on which topics you will use on each page, you can add longtail variations of a topic’s keywords to boost the traffic of that page.
-We recommend using our longtail keyword finder to help you find ideas for this.

 Step 3: On Page SEO

 The great part about on page SEO is that, if done properly, it can increase your traffic right away.
 We recommend focusing on pages that are currently doing relatively okay in the rankings, since pages that are not ranking at all are likely not going to improve much with on page SEO.
 You can use Surfer SEO, to help give you on page optimization suggestions.